fab4m-forms/fab4m/fab4m.org/blog/2022-12-18-form-builder-with-laravel.md

 There are of course tons of features we didn't expose here, but it's still a nice demo of how to construct any form you'd like and validate easily.

+The source is available in the [fab4m laravel example repository](https://github.com/fab4m-forms/fab4m-laravel-example).